oskareo/105_SRE_Cloud_Computing_AWS/README.md

 - Where do you see yourself in the future? talk about how are you planning to get there.
 Break it down in steps

+- if you do not know how to respond to a interview question, then start with "My understanding of this is..."